ejmerino/BancaMovil/README.md

 - The frontend should now be able to communicate with the backend.

 ### 3. Database Setup
--Install and set up PostgreSQL on your machine.
+- Install and set up PostgreSQL on your machine.
--Create a database called banca_movil in PostgreSQL.
+- Create a database called banca_movil in PostgreSQL.

 ```sql
 CREATE DATABASE banca_movil;